 For information on secondary occupations, see Rules for handling secondary occupations.

 For applicable regulations concerning secondary occupations, see Applicable regulations concerning secondary occupations.

 For information on practical administration of secondary occupations, see Instructions for handling secondary occupations.

-Note that the information in the notification of a secondary occupation is treated in accordance with the Personal Data Act (PuL).
+Note that the information in the notification of a secondary occupation is treated in accordance with the GDPR.